No products in the cart.

 On the other hand, people with high cholesterol, type 2 diabetes, stroke, obesity, heart problems, and constipation are suggested to consume a high fiber diet.
 Thus, people with these health problems must consume brown rice as it has high fiber.

-A grain is considered to be whole grain when it has three parts which are nutritious germ, carb-rich endosperm, and fibrous bran.
-However, white rice has only endosperm; on the other hand, brown rice is whole grain since it has all three parts which make it more nutritious as compared to the white rice.
+A grain is considered whole grain when it has three nutritious germ, carb-rich endosperm, and fibrous bran.
+However, white rice has only endosperm; on the other hand, brown rice is whole grain since it has all three parts that make it more nutritious than the white rice.

 1. What takes longer brown or white rice?